 Petra: Magic in The Rose City

 With its iconic sandstone cliffs and monumental architecture, Jordan’s ancient Nabatean city of Petra has long stoked the fires of adventurous travelers.
-On one of Osiris’ excellent Petra Private Tours to Jordan’s southwestern desert, you will find the world famous archaeological site is everything you would expect of a place with such legendary archaeological status, and more.
+On one of Osiris’ excellent Petra Private Tours as part of Egypt and Jordan luxury tours packages and to Jordan’s southwestern desert, you will find the world famous archaeological site is everything you would expect of a place with such legendary archaeological status, and more.

 The Legend of Petra